H3WB: Human3.6M 3D WholeBody Dataset and Benchmark

 \section{Conclusion}

-In this paper, we propose (i) a method to build a 3D whole-body dataset, (ii) the H3WB dataset and (iii) the accompanying benchmark.
-Our dataset consists of 100k images with 2D and 3D keypoint annotations on body, face and hands with 133 keypoints, as an extension of Human3.6M.
-We setup 3 tasks, namely: 3D whole-body lifting from complete 2D whole-body keypoints, 3D whole-body lifting from incomplete 2D whole-body keypoints and 3D whole-body prediction from monocular images.
-We test several baselines on this new dataset and we show that all tasks can already be performed with promising accuracy.
-However, lifting from incomplete 2D skeletons and direct estimation from monocular images remain very challenging tasks that we hope this dataset and the associated benchmark can help improve in future research.
+In this paper, we introduce the H3WB dataset, which extends the Human3.6M dataset with 2D and 3D keypoint annotations for body, face, and hands, containing 100k images with 133 keypoints with an average accuracy of 17mm.
+We propose three tasks based on this dataset: 3D whole-body lifting from complete 2D keypoints, 3D whole-body lifting from incomplete 2D keypoints, and 3D whole-body prediction from monocular images.
+We evaluate several baselines on these tasks and demonstrate promising accuracy, but with room for improvement.
+Lifting from incomplete 2D skeletons and direct estimation from monocular images remain challenging, and we hope that our dataset and benchmark will spur future research in these areas.